 Stay in that position and take a few breaths before you come back down.
 Repeat this movement 3-5 times on each side.

 Learning how to release and relax through your core during pregnancy can not only help you during pregnancy, but postpartum as well!
-For more information, workouts, nutrition information and more, check out my Knocked-Up Fitness® Membership!
+For more information, workouts, nutrition information and more, check out my Knocked-Up Fitness® and Wellness Membership!